DidoeS14/MyTMS_tomato_monitoring/README.md

   4. Configure Settings
   - Create the `config.ini` following the example from `config.ini.example` or check the example [here](https://github.com/DidoeS14/tomato_monitoring/blob/main/config.ini.example).
+  - You can find a table with description for each parameter in the config file [here](https://github.com/DidoeS14/tomato_monitoring/blob/main/CONFIG.md)
   - Edit the `config.ini` file to adjust parameters such as confidence thresholds, alert settings, path to weights and other operational configurations.
   5. Run the system:
   ```bash